icerpc/icerpc-docs/pages/slice/encoding/operation-arguments.md

 {% slice2 %}
 The stream argument of an operation (if present) is encoded into the payload continuation of an outgoing request.
-If there is no stream argument, the payload continuation is empty.
+If there is no stream argument or the stream argument is empty, the payload continuation is empty.

-If the stream parameter type is an optional type (for example, an `int32?`), the stream is encoded like a stream of:
+If the stream parameter type is an optional type (for example, an `int32?`), the stream parameter is encoded like a stream of:

 ```slice
 compact struct Element { value: T? }